erip3/ednotes/README.md

 # EdNotes

 ## Project Overview
-Web project for sharing notes on different topics and to act as a personal website.
+Web project for sharing notes on different topics and acting as a personal website.

 ## Technologies Used
 - **React + TypeScript** (main logic and frontend)